camunda/camunda-platform-helm/charts/ccsm-helm/README.md

 * *optional* [Kibana Helm Chart](https://github.com/elastic/helm-charts/tree/master/kibana)
 * *optional* [Prometheus Operator Helm Chart](https://github.com/helm/charts/tree/master/stable/prometheus-operator)

-These dependencies can be turned on or off and parameters can be overiden from these dependent charts by changing the `values.yaml` file.
+These dependencies can be turned on or off and parameters can be overwritten from these dependent charts by changing the `values.yaml` file.
 For example:

 ```yaml
 elasticsearch: